marcolaux/linux-egpu-boot-switch/README.md

 # automate things with an integrated GPU and an NVIDIA eGPU

+EDIT: Now I am able to use the eGPU with a screen attached without further configuration and without these scripts - also expanded workspace just works.
+I don't really know why but Ubuntu Mainline Kernel 4.17.9 could have done the trick.

 first of all: this is especially for my own setup. you would have to adjust things.

 Setup: